docker/docs/compose/compose-file/index.md

 ---

 The Compose file is a [YAML](https://yaml.org){: target="_blank" rel="noopener" class="_"} file defining services,
-networks, and volumes for a Docker application.
+networks, and volumes of a Docker application.
 The latest and recommended version of the Compose file format is defined by the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md){: target="_blank" rel="noopener" class="_"}.
 The Compose spec merges the legacy